 17. “Killing in the Name” – Rage Against the Machine (1992)

-“Killing in the Name” by Rage Against the Machine showed that not all alternative-rock bands had entirely forgotten about the militant ideals of 1980s rap or hardcore punk.
-RATM built their career left-wing politics and a sound that fused alt-rock and rap in a way that, at the time, seemed extreme.
+“Killing in the Name“ by Rage Against the Machine showed that not all alternative-rock bands had entirely forgotten about the militant ideals of 1980s rap or hardcore punk.
+RATM built their career on left-wing politics and a sound that fused alt-rock and rap in a way that, at the time, seemed extreme.

 Singer Zack de la Rocha had been a member of the hardcore band Inside Out.
-His lyrics dealt with his disappointment with American capitalism, his interest in struggles of the peoples of Latin America, and his championing of left-wing causes.
+His lyrics dealt with his disappointment with American capitalism, his interest in the struggles of the peoples of Latin America, and his championing of left-wing causes.

 “Killing in the Name” was the biggest single off the band’s debut album.
 It featured a riff by Tom Morello, one of the best-known guitar parts of 90s rock.
 And, while vague in terms of lyrics, it portrayed Rage Against the Machine’s musicians as rebels against unjust authority.